Leeds beat Hull with Leeming drop-goal

 |Tries: Houghton, Tuimavave, Connor Goals: Sneyd 6

-Kruise Leeming turned into Leeds' extra-time hero at St James' Park as they beat Hull with Magic Weekend's second dramatic golden-point drop goal in successive games.
+Kruise Leeming turned into Leeds' extra-time hero as they beat Hull with Magic Weekend's second dramatic golden-point drop goal in successive games.

 Hull were 16-14 at the break thanks to Marc Sneyd's boot after tries from Danny Houghton and Carlos Tuimavave cancelled out Leeds' two tries for Rhyse Martin and Harry Newman,